grandrea/crosslinking-ms-tutorial/README.md

 #### Gathering statistics and inspecting interactions
 All run files for the experiments with low SDA concentrations are called "Ratio24".
 The ones with the high SDA concentrations are called "Ratio56".
 Using the filters, take a look at how many crosslinks and how many heteromeric crosslinks correspond to either condition.
 What do you see?

-Go to views.. circular, and in the Name/acc selection box at the bottom of the page type Vpr.
+Go to views... circular, and in the Name/acc selection box at the bottom left of the page type Vpr.
 Which region of SAMHD1 interacts with Vpr?
 On the other hand, type SAMHD1? does the rest of its sequence have a specific interface with the rest of the complex?

 #### Viewing spectra
 Let's get an idea for what crosslinked peptide spectra look like.
 In the scan box at the bottom right of the page, select scan 7144 and select the resulting crosslink.
 From the dropdown menu at the top, select views-> spectrum.